mindok/hugodeploy/README.md

   user: <username>
   pwd: <password>
   rootdir: <root directory of website relative to root of ftp server. e.g. / or /public_html/ >
+  disabletls: <optional.
+Should be false unless troubleshooting, or if your ftp server is known not to support TLS.>
 ```
 Note that if you are using YAML, the indent between ftp & host is 2 spaces, not a tab.